Skip to Content

 3. Slowly push feet back to high plank.

-4. Slowly push feet back to high plank, working your way up to 2 minutes.
+4. Why You Need to Strength Training for Speed.
 To make it easier, move one leg at a time.

 5